Power sharing and collaboration with survivors

 Schedule time to review specific sensitive sections, such as descriptions of traumatic events or personal information.
 This allows journalists to handle these parts with care and respect for the privacy and safety of survivors and their families.

-Share the full draft
+Share your draft

 “This is not something I would ever do for people in power, or people who have an advocacy agenda,” says Sammy Caiola, special projects reporter at Kensington Voice.
 “But for vulnerable sources, I've developed like a fact check which is, ‘Hey, here's what I heard, this is kind of my paraphrase.
 Let me read it back to you on the phone.’
 Sometimes, they'll be like, ‘Oh man, I was having a horrible day when I told you that.
 I wasn't thinking straight, could you not use that?’
 The most important thing to me is that they are comfortable with what is getting published.
 I just don't want there to be any surprises for them come print day.”